IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/18_Handling_Remote_Features_Manually.md

 ]
 ```

-When you're using the Grid ASP.NET MVC wrapper the remote requests initiated by these features can be proccessed out of the box by adding to the related Action the `GridDataSourceActionAttribute`.
+When you're using the Grid ASP.NET MVC wrapper the remote requests initiated by these features can be processed out of the box by adding to the related Action the `GridDataSourceActionAttribute`.
 This is an action filter attribute that you can use to decorate the MVC Action that returns your grid data.
 For example: